JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1981_07.md

 ## Doing The Father's Will And Human Motivation

 There may be a great difference between acting from good human motives and doing the Father's will.
 Morality, and its correlated motivation, is in the first place an evolutionary phenomenon.
 Then it is “super-animal, but sub-spiritual.”
 Morality derived from this level is not spiritual activity, but an activity derived from a sense of duty.
 Morality as Jesus taught is more than evolutionary, it is revelationary, because its origin is in the Father-child relationship.
-This experienced relationship has as a consequence an enhanced morality that transcends duty. “_The one characteristic of Jesus' teaching was that the morality of his philosophy originated in the personal relation of the individual to God — this very child-father relationship._” ([UB 140:10.5](/en/The_Urantia_Book/140#p10_5))
+This experienced relationship has as a consequence an enhanced morality that transcends duty. “_The one characteristic of Jesus' teaching was that the morality of his philosophy originated in the personal relation of the individual to God — this very child-father relationship._” (<a id="a165_753"></a>[UB 140:10.5](/en/The_Urantia_Book/140#p10_5))

 We may intellectually accept this, believe it, but this is not sufficient, not the real thing. _The URANTIA Book_ continually and consistently places the accent on the point that such a relationship should be an actuality for us.
-The first phase of the kingdom is described as: “_The personal and inward experience of the spiritual life of the fellowship of the individual believer with God the Father._” ([UB 170:4.2](/en/The_Urantia_Book/170#p4_2)) Then the second phase of the kingdom results as “_The enlarging brotherhood of gospel believers, the social aspects of the enhanced morals and quickened ethics resulting from the reign of God's spirit in the hearts of individual believers._” ([UB 170:4.3](/en/The_Urantia_Book/170#p4_3))
+The first phase of the kingdom is described as: “_The personal and inward experience of the spiritual life of the fellowship of the individual believer with God the Father._” (<a id="a167_406"></a>[UB 170:4.2](/en/The_Urantia_Book/170#p4_2)) Then the second phase of the kingdom results as “_The enlarging brotherhood of gospel believers, the social aspects of the enhanced morals and quickened ethics resulting from the reign of God's spirit in the hearts of individual believers._” (<a id="a167_694"></a>[UB 170:4.3](/en/The_Urantia_Book/170#p4_3))

 [Read more](/en/article/Henry_Begemann/Doing_The_Fathers_Will_and_human_motivation)